-The new and amended standards and interpretations that are issued, but not yet effective, up to the date of issuance of the financial statements are disclosed below.
+The new and amended standards and interpretations that are issued, but not yet effective, up to the date of issuance of the Company's separate financial statements are disclosed below.
 The Company intends to adopt these new and amended standards and interpretations, if applicable, when they become effective.
+The Company is currently assessing the impact of these standards on the future separate financial statements and intends to adopt these new and amended standards, if applicable, when they become effective.

-- IFRS 17 Insurance Contracts (effective for reporting periods beginning on or after 1 January 2023 and apply prospectively). - Classification of Liabilities as Current or Non-current Amendments to IAS 1(effective from annual periods beginning on or after 1 January 2023 and must be applied retrospectively). - Reference to the Conceptual Framework Amendments to IFRS 3 (effective from annual periods beginning on or after 1 January 2022.
-The amendments must be applied prospectively.
-Earlier application is permitted if, at the same time or earlier, an entity also applies all of the amendments contained in the Amendments to References to the Conceptual Framework in IFRS Standards (March 2018)). - Property, Plant and Equipment: In May 2020, the IASB issued Property, Plant and Equipment Proceeds before Intended Use, which prohibits entities deducting from the cost of an item of property, plant and equipment, any proceeds from selling items produced while bringing that asset to the location and condition necessary for it to be capable of operating in the manner intended by management.
-Instead, an entity recognises the proceeds from selling such items, and the costs of producing those items, in profit or loss. - The amendment is effective for reporting periods beginning on or after 1 January 2022 and must be applied retrospectively to items of property, plant and equipment made available for use on or after the beginning of the earliest period presented when the entity first applies the amendment.
-The Company early applied the requirements effective from 1 July 2021 Onerous Contracts Costs of Fulfilling a Contract Amendments to IAS 37 (effective from annual periods beginning on or after 1 January 2022.
-The amendments must be applied prospectively to contracts for which an entity has not yet fulfilled all of its obligations at the beginning of the annual reporting period in which it first applies the amendments (the date of initial application).
-Earlier application is permitted and must be disclosed.). - Onerous Contracts Costs of Fulfilling a Contract Amendments to IAS 37 (effective from annual periods beginning on or after 1 January 2022.
-The amendments must be applied prospectively to contracts for which an entity has not yet fulfilled all of its obligations at the beginning of the annual reporting period in which it first applies the amendments (the date of initial application).
-Earlier application is permitted and must be disclosed.). - Definition of Accounting Estimates Amendments to IAS 8 (effective from annual periods beginning on or after 1 January 2023 and apply to changes in accounting policies and changes in accounting estimates that occur on or after the start of that period.
-Earlier application is permitted as long as this fact is disclosed.). - Disclosure of Accounting Policies Amendments to IAS 1 and IFRS Practice Statement 2 (effective from annual periods beginning on or after 1 January 2023with earlier application permitted.
+- IFRS 17 Insurance Contracts (effective for reporting periods beginning on or after 1 January 2023, with comparative figures required.
+Early application is permitted, provided the entity also applies IFRS 9 and IFRS15 on or before the date it first applies IFRS 17). - Amendments to IAS 1: Classification of Liabilities as Current or Non-current (effective from annual periods beginning on or after 1 January 2024 and must be applied retrospectively). - Definition of Accounting Estimates Amendments to IAS 8 (effective from annual periods beginning on or after 1 January 2023 and apply to changes in accounting policies and changes in accounting estimates that occur on or after the start of that period.
+Earlier application is permitted as long as this fact is disclosed). - Disclosure of Accounting Policies Amendments to IAS 1 and IFRS Practice Statement 2 (effective from annual periods beginning on or after 1 January 2023 with earlier application permitted.
 Since the amendments to the Practice Statement 2 provide non-mandatory guidance on the application of the definition of material to accounting policy information, an effective date for these amendments is not necessary. - Sale or Contribution of Assets between an Investor and its Associate or Joint Venture Amendments to IFRS 10 and IAS 28 (In December 2015, the IASB decided to defer the effective date of the amendments until such time as it has finalised any amendments that result from its research project on the equity method.
 The amendments must be applied prospectively.
-Early application is permitted and must be disclosed).
+Early application is still permitted and must be disclosed). - Deferred Tax related to Assets and Liabilities arising from a Single Transaction Amendments to IAS 12 (effective for annual periods beginning on or after 1 January 2023). - Lease Liability in a Sale and Leaseback Amendments to IFRS 16 (effective for annual periods beginning on or after 1 January 2024.
+Earlier application is permitted and that fact must be disclosed.).